ThomasBakx/COBRA/README.md

 All modules are vectorized, so you can feed L cosmologies at once by using L by D arrays, where D is the number of parameters per cosmology (D=3 for (i), D=9 for (ii), D=16 for (iii)).
 Due to memory constraints it is not advised to use L of more than a few hundred for cases (ii) and (iii), after which the speedup saturates anyways.
 You can only pass one value of comp_max at a time, and only one grid of output k-values.

 For questions / issues please contact me at t.j.m.bakx@uu.nl.

+## Credit

+These demonstration notebooks are released under a CC-BY 4.0 license: https://creativecommons.org/licenses/by/4.0/ If you use the data, please cite the corresponding paper (arXiv number TBD)